 - Crowns: Not only do these custom-made restorations cover the broken tooth, providing an aesthetically appealing facade, but they also protect the injured tooth and prevent the cracks from extending further.

 - Veneers: Porcelain Veneers cover part of your tooth to improve the contour and esthetics, and provide support for teeth that have become worn, cracked, or otherwise damaged.

 - Dental implants: If it’s impossible to save the natural tooth, an implant can be affixed.
 First, a new root made of titanium screws is embedded in the jaw.
 Once that’s fused, a crown can be attached, giving you all the functionality of your natural tooth.

 Schedule Your Appointment With Dr. Forgosh

-If you’ve broken or cracked a tooth, be sure to schedule your appointment at Green Hills Dentistry as soon as possible.
+If you’ve broken or cracked a tooth, be sure to schedule your appointment at Green Hills Family & Cosmetic Dentistry as soon as possible.
 Dr. Forgosh can asses your condition and recommend the best treatment option to help with your specific circumstances.